-7.1.4 No non-compliance was recorded during the monthly site audit.
+7.1.5 No non-compliance was recorded during the monthly site audit.

-7.1.5 Coral monitoring survey at Site B2, Site C and Control site was NOT required in this reporting month.
-Coral transplantation was carried out in the December 2006 at Site D2.
-Quarterly monitoring was NOT required in this reporting month.
-No dredging work was carried out at Site D2 because of the implementation of temporary intake and outfall pipeline arrangement.
+7.1.6 Quarterly coral monitoring survey at Site B2, Site C and Control site was NOT required in this reporting month.
+Coral transplantation was carried out in the December 2006 at Site D2, quarterly monitoring was NOT required in this reporting month.
+No dredging work was carried out at Site D2 for the desalination plant's intake and outfall construction.